1. Meaning of Credit Card

 2. Sample image of rear or back side of a credit card.

-Image credits © Prof. Mudit Katyani.
+Image credits © Gaurav Akrani.

-The back side of a credit card shows following details:
+Credit card shows following details:

-- Security code (card verification number).
+- Security code (card verification number),

-- Magnetic stripe.
+- Magnetic stripe,

-- Signature panel.
+- Signature panel, and

 - Additional information.

-Generally, a bank issues a credit card in collaboration with some payment processing company.
+A bank issues a credit card in collaboration with some payment processing company.
 To indicate this tie-up, bank on its issued cards also puts (mentions) a logo of its partnered card payment processor.

-Some leading credit card payment processors:
+Some leading payment processors:

-- American express (AMEX), and
+- American Express (AMEX), and

-- Japan credit bureau (JCB).
+- Japan Credit Bureau (JCB).

 4. Card number

 Card number is a long and unique number assigned to a credit card.
-Often, it is embossed (raised) on the face (front-side) of a card.
-Generally, it is 16-digits in length and can be extended up to a maximum limit of 19-digits.
+Often, it is embossed (raised) on its face or the front-side.
+It is 16-digits in length and can be extended up to a maximum limit of 19-digits.

-- Major industry identifier (MII) digit value,
+- Major Industry Identifier (MII) digit value,

-- Bank identification number (BIN) now replaced with an issuer identifier number (IIN),
+- Bank Identification Number (BIN) now replaced with an Issuer Identifier Number (IIN),

-- Individual account identifier, and
+- Individual Account Identifier, and